37chandler/tm-db-convention/README.md

    on that night) up to the final utterance by the speaker.
 1. time
 1. text
+1. text_len: the number of words in `text`
 1. file: the file where we're storing the raw data.

 If you haven't taken ADA, I'd urge you to look at the solutions for some of the DB code after you've spent a bit of time Googling.
 Some of the statements, particularly inserting data into the DB, are not intuitive.

+This exercise took me about 5 hours to code with a solution that I consider 99% accurate.
+It's not easy!
+I'd encourage a liberal usage of the solutions.
+Think about the questions I'm asking you in the code.
+Try to figure them out for 10-15 minutes.
+If you're not having fun, just look at the solutions and move on.